 Sigmund Freud believes that the psychoanalytic theory is associated with the five psychosexual development stages he also created.
 These are oral, anal, phallic, latent, and genital, respectively.

-There are different stages for different sources of pleasure, such as oral from the mouth, anal from the anus, and so forth.
+There are different stages for different pleasure sources, such as oral from the mouth, anal from the anus, etc.

 Can you psychoanalyze yourself?

-You cannot psychoanalyse yourself, no matter what others say.
+You cannot psychoanalyze yourself, no matter what others say.
 This may only fail as you may lack objectivity, awareness, and others which you need to reflect on your subconscious mind entirely.
-To simply put it, psychoanalysing yourself is impossible.
+To simply put it, psychoanalyzing yourself is impossible.